 In other words, the real number was half the reported figure; that may be true in Australia as well.
+At least in the U.S. an attempt was made to validate the accusations, which is more than can be said for the Australian "royal commission."

 Citing celibacy dodges several issues.
-The rate of sexual abuse of minors among Protestant clergy in the U.S. is at least as high, if not higher, than exists among Catholic priests.
+The rate of sexual abuse of minors among the Protestant clergy in the U.S. is at least as high, if not higher, than exists among Catholic priests.
 Most of them are married.
 What about stepfathers?
 It is not celibacy that is driving their numbers.

-Most significant, are calls for ending mandatory celibacy a nice way of saying that there are too many homosexuals in the Catholic clergy?
+Most signficant, are calls for ending mandatory celibacy a nice way of saying that there are too many homosexuals in the Catholic clergy?
 If so, the commission should come right out and say so.